Goodman-lab/AD-transferability/README.md

  - For calculating similarities of specified targets vs all 79 targets
  - For calculating similarities of specified targets vs all 79 targets (with Multiprocessing)
  - For scrubbing datasets
+ - Extracting and calculating similarities of PubChem data vs all 79 targets
+ - Extracting and calculating similarities of ChEMBL data vs all 79 targets

 To run code, select the required cell(s)/code blocks in the notebook and run them.